bemasc/risav/draft-xu-risav.md

 Source address spoofing has been identified years ago at {{RFC2827}}, and {{RFC5210}} has proposed an Source Address Validation Architecture (SAVA) to alleviate such concerns.
 SAVA classifies this solution into three layers: Access Network, Intra-AS, and Inter-AS.
 The Inter-AS concerns the SAV at the AS boundaries.
 It is more challenging for developing the inter-AS source address validation approach because different ASes run different policies in different ISPs independently.
 It requires the different ASes to collaborate to verify the source address.
 The inter-AS SAV is more effective than Access or Intra-AS due to its better cost-effectiveness.
 However, over years of effort, inter-AS source address validation deployment is still not optimistic.
 An important reason is the difficulty of balancing the clear security benefits of partial implementations with the scalability of large-scale deployments. uRPF {{RFC5635}} {{RFC8704}}, for example, is a routing-based schemes filter spoofing source address's traffic, which may result in a lack of security benefits due to the dynamic nature of routing or incomplete information caused by partial deployments.

-This document provides a static-static ECDH, RPKI and IPsec-based {{RFC4301}} inter-AS approach to source address validation (RISAV).
+This document provides a static-static ECDH {{RFC6278}}, RPKI {{RFC6480}} and IPsec-based {{RFC4301}} inter-AS approach to source address validation (RISAV).
 RISAV is a cryptography-based SAV mechanism to reduce the spoofing source address.
 It combines static-static ECDH (Elliptic Curve Diffie–Hellman key Exchange), RPKI (Resource Public Key Infrastructure), and IPsec (IP Security).
 RPKI provides the reflection relationship between AS numbers (ASN) and IP prefixes.
 ECDH negotiates between two ASes with the Security Association (SA) which contains the algorithm, secret key generating material, and IPsec packet type, and so forth.
 IPsec is designed for secure the Internet at the IP layer.
 It introduces two protocols, one is AH (authentication header) {{RFC4302}} which provides authenticity of the whole packet, including the source address.
 The other is ESP (IP Encapsulating Security Payload) {{RFC4303}} which encrypts the whole packet's payload.

 ## Requirements Language